Spoilers For Tuesday’s ‘General Hospital’: Carly’s Hospitalized And Oscar’s Loved Ones Lend Their Support

 — General Hospital (@GeneralHospital) March 8, 2019

-Carly will be grateful to Jason for saving her and he’ll point out that he’ll always be there for her.
+Carly will be grateful to Jason for saving her, and he’ll point out that he’ll always be there for her.
 Fans are quite anxious to learn whether or not Carly’s pregnancy will continue, but General Hospital spoilers haven’t revealed anything specific on that front yet.

-It’s shaping up to be an incredibly intense week of episodes and General Hospital spoilers hint that the March 12 show will be another great one.
+It’s shaping up to be an incredibly intense week of episodes, and General Hospital spoilers hint that the March 12 show will be another great one.
 Stay tuned for additional teasers as they emerge to see what’s shaping up to go down next in Port Charles.